 The project involved initial staff and student surveys to ascertain perceptions of the feedback process, using the findings to inform discussion between students and staff at a series of workshops.
 Across these workshops, students and their teaching staff worked together to identify opportunities within unit learning and teaching activity to develop feedback literacy.

 Lessons learned from the UEA approach have informed our Top Tips for Assessment and Feedback and project staff have been sharing their experiences at departmental community of practice and teaching strategy events.
-Resources created for the project are available above for wider dissemination and to support staff who are keen to enhance feedback practice.

 If you'd like to know more about the project or how you can make use of the Understand, Engage, Act approach in your teaching then please get in touch with Dr Robert Eaton, Dr Karen Angus-Cole, or Prof John Chew (project leads).